-The current deadline for entries is Friday 15th May.
+The deadline for entries was Friday 15th May

 Subscribing schools may set this as an activity to children while schools are closed.